Why is maintaining strength within our fibromyalgia exercise routine so important when

 nutrients from our bodies and musculo-skeletal system.

 Fatigue 'settles' in the muscles, so it’s important to reduce any variable that perpetuates chronic fatigue and fibromyalgia symptoms.
-Protein deficiency is a root in both hypoglycemia and fibromyalgia.
+An imbalance in protein and carbohydrates can be an issue in both hypoglycemia and fibromyalgia.

 An easy to digest and assimilate protein is essential.
 Glutamine is also a fibro essential as it has the ability to aid in healing leaky gut and increase of HGH (the youth hormone) that also aids in sleep and regeneration.